-Etsy has been around for more than 10 years and is the “go to” place for handmade sellers.
+Etsy has been around for many years and is the “go to” place for handmade sellers.

 There are definitely pros and cons for selling on Etsy.
 If you have a handmade product you may want to weigh each before jumping in.